t-d-k/LibreCrypt/docs/advanced_topics.md

 #### Installing New Drivers
 </A>

-DoxBox drivers may be installed by clicking "Install...", and selecting the driver file to be installed.
+LibreCrypt drivers may be installed by clicking "Install...", and selecting the driver file to be installed.

-DoxBox will then install the driver selected (adding it to the list of installed drivers), start it, and sets it to automatically start up whenever the PC boots up.
+LibreCrypt will then install the driver selected (adding it to the list of installed drivers), start it, and sets it to automatically start up whenever the PC boots up.

 <p class="tip">
 More than one driver can be installed at the same time by selecting holding down &lt;SHIFT&gt;/&lt;CTRL&gt; when selecting driver files in the "Open" dialog shown when "Install..." is clicked